 The Bible commends what Nathan is longing for; namely, regular prayer for other people.
 Specifically, it does so with explicit commands and by numerous examples.
 For example, the command of James 5:16: “Confess your sins to one another and pray for one another, that you may be healed.”
 So Nathan should take heart that his desire is exactly in line with what God wants him to do.
 Pray.
 Pray for other people.
 Pray for one another.

 The “one another” in that text implies that the people you are connected with are people you should pray for — not only them, but for sure them.
 Pray for them.
 And to do so is to please God.
 It is what he tells us to do: To do it pleases him.
 And that should just give us a warm, sweet, comforting sense that when we get on our knees and intercede for somebody, God is smiling upon us, because we are doing what he said to do.

-And then there are the examples of Scripture, not just the commands that tell us what to do, but the examples of Scripture where, for example, Paul is praying for his kinsmen, Romans 10:1, “Brothers, my heart’s desire and prayer to God for them is that they may be saved.”
+Then there are the examples of Scripture, not just the commands that tell us what to do, but the examples of Scripture where, for example, Paul is praying for his kinsmen, “Brothers, my heart’s desire and prayer to God for them is that they may be saved” (Romans 10:1).
 Wow.
 I can’t tell you how many times that text has encouraged me to see Paul earnestly interceding with his Father for the people he loves to be saved.

-I have found these prayers of Paul incredibly valuable both in inspiring me to pray for others this way, but showing me, showing me, modeling for me how to do it, and that is what I would encourage us to do is just make those prayers so much a part of us that we can’t help but pray this way for other people.
+I have found these prayers of Paul incredibly valuable both in inspiring me to pray for others this way, but showing me, modeling for me, how to do it.
+That is what I would encourage us to do is just make those prayers so much a part of us that we can’t help but pray this way for other people.